 Gog is about an underground electronic brain called NOVAC (Nuclear Operative Variable Automatic Computer).
-Buried in the desert, the secret facility that hosts NOVAC is developing new technologies.
+Buried in the desert, NOVAC’s host facility is developing new technologies.
 Most significantly, a space station is under construction powered by solar energy collected from massive mirrors.
 When mysterious murders plague the base, Doctor Van Ness (Herbert Marshall) calls upon David Sheppard (Richard Egan) to investigate.
 Is it possible that NOVAC itself is committing the murders?
 Or is someone else to blame?

 Released in 3D and colour in 1954, Gog is a flawed but fascinating look at technological possibility.
 Part of its appeal now is in seeing a depiction of the futuristic that’s so evidently rooted in the past: robots instructed by paper slips; an underground electronic base with a paper filing system; a scientist stood in a technological supercomputer insisting that the human body will never go into space.

 There are a number of interesting ideas at play, too.
 NOVAC, and the facility which houses it, are both tools of warfare.
 Every part of the proceedings is entangled in Cold War fears.
 The space station under construction is a marvel, but the urgency that underpins its development is in the name of getting it before they do.
 Because of the immense power of its solar mirrors (effectively producing giant lasers), we (read: America) must be the first to have it lest it fall into the wrong hands (read: the Soviets).
 There’s an implication that we can possess terrifying weaponry but they can’t because they would obviously use it – quite unlike us.
 The wonder of these scientific achievements is therefore tempered by their hidden and suspicious nature, shrouded by the desert away from prying eyes.

 And so, when NOVAC runs amok, we see a possible remark about how over-reliance on defensive technology can also be one’s undoing.